MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer.md

 In addition to your preferred telemetry solution, you could leverage [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview) to expose metrics from the Azure services used in your backend solution, along with diagnostic and activity logs.
 Azure Monitor can also help you identify issues affecting your game.
 Consider **enabling alerts** for:

-- CPU usage: you want to be notified if your hosts' CPUs are nearing saturation.
+- CPU usage - You want to be notified if your hosts' CPUs are nearing saturation.
-- Disk I/O: set up an alert if your game is either reading from disk or writing to disk more often than expected.
+- Disk I/O - Set up an alert if your game is either reading from disk or writing to disk more often than expected.
-- Memory utilization: when memory paging is excessive you should receive an alert.
+- Memory utilization - When memory paging is excessive you should receive an alert.
-- Network traffic: you should consider generating an alert when your network traffic is close to saturation or suddenly plummets.
+- Network traffic - You should consider generating an alert when your network traffic is close to saturation or suddenly plummets.

 You can automate the configuration of Azure Monitor using [Azure Resource Manager](https://docs.microsoft.com/azure/azure-monitor/platform/template-workspace-configuration).
 For more information about Azure Monitor see [Full stack end to end monitoring with Azure Monitor](https://channel9.msdn.com/Shows/Azure-Friday/Full-stack-end-to-end-monitoring-with-Azure-Monitor).